 For details of other movie books as illustrated above from Amazon, please click: http://classicmovieposters.exactpages.com

 The above e-book, "140 All-Time Must-See Movies for Film Lovers" will be available for the present only at Amazon Kindle.
 The Kindle price is $3.95.
-But if you buy (or have purchased in the past) the regular super-sized 267-pages print edition from Amazon, you can download the Kindle version FREE OF CHARGE.
+But on April 19 and 20, you can download this book from Kindle FREE OF CHARGE!
+Also if you buy (or have purchased in the past) the regular super-sized 267-pages print edition from Amazon, you can download the Kindle version FREE OF CHARGE at any time.
 Please click one of the links above.
 (The print version is also available at Barnes and Noble and other stores).
 The regular print edition of MUSIC, THRILLS, MYSTERY, COMEDY & SUSPENSE ON VIDEO & DVD is also available at Amazon, Barnes & Noble, Apple, Sony, etc. Here is the link for the $2.99 Kindle e-book:

 If you prefer the $2.99 Barnes & Noble NOOK: NOOK Music

 SILENT MOVIES & EARLY SOUND FILMS ON DVD: NEW EXPANDED EDITION has recently been updated.

 MYSTERY, SUSPENSE, FILM NOIR AND DETECTIVE MOVIES ON DVD: